cross-seed/cross-seed.org/docs/basics/options.md

 `cross-seed` will exclude any of the files/releases from cross-seeding during the prefiltering done at startup.
 You can include keywords, infoHashes, parent folder of files or file names for data-based searches, or torrent names to match.
+This is case-sensitive.

 #### `blockList` Examples (CLI)